-Why did the Papacy and the Roman Bishops eventually win control?
-There are two obviously important factors which created independence.
+Why did the papacy and the Roman bishops eventually win control?
+There are two obviously important factors that created independence.
 The first was the increasing wealth of the church.
-A rich variety of innovations, and the growing wealth of Europe generally, had acted to increase the wealth of the Papacy.
-The sale of indulgences, taxes on clergy and general levies imposed to fund the religious wars all filled the Papal coffers.
-The crusades also were a source of Papal funds.
-An increasingly competent Papal bureaucracy was able to enforce these rent extractions.
+A rich variety of innovations and the growing wealth of Europe, generally, had increased the wealth of the Papacy.
+The sale of indulgences, taxes on clergy, and general levies imposed to fund the religious wars all filled the papal coffers.
+The crusades also were a source of papal funds.
+An increasingly competent papal bureaucracy was able to enforce these rent extractions.

-The second factor was the ability of successive Popes to play off European leaders.
-In a number of major political crises, the Pope's support was seen as an important edge.
+The second factor was the ability of successive popes to play off European leaders.
+In a number of major political crises, the pope's support was seen as an important edge.
 Popes, such as Innocent III, were able to wring extractions from secular leaders in exchange for support.
-The rise of the nation state was accompanied by an increasing emphasis on legal forms and the appearance of legitimacy.
-While an 8th century monarch generally relied only on his swords for dominance, 13th century kings increasingly needed less bloody forms of support.
-Thus, political division and an increasing emphasis on quasi-legal institutions acted as an income shock to the Papacy.
+The rise of the nation state was accompanied by an increasing emphasis on legal forms and the appearance of legitimacy: While an eighth-century monarch generally relied only on his swords for dominance, thirteenth-century kings increasingly needed less bloody forms of support.
+Thus, political division and an increasing emphasis on quasi-legal institutions acted as an income shock to the papacy.
 Just as in hospitals and universities, clerics were able to take control of the church as the independent wealth of the church rose.

-Of course, there is a striking post-script to the rise of clerical independence.
-Just as the Papacy appeared to have control over the church, the reformation tore Christendom in half.
-While there are certainly intellectual elements to the reformation as well, much of the early political support for reformers came from secular rulers who were eager to take back the authority that they had lost to Rome.
-Henry VIII is the most obvious example of a ruler for whom the reformation was little more than a bald attempt to seize lost royal prerogatives.
-But the German princes who supported Martin Luther were probably no less selfish.
-Ultimately then, the reformation stands as a warning to non-profits who try to establish too much independence from their donors.
-It is likely that these donors will find alternative non-profits to support.
+Of course, there is a striking postscript to the rise of clerical independence.
+Just as the papacy appeared to have control over the church, the Reformation tore Christendom in half.
+While there are certainly intellectual elements to the Reformation as well, much of the early political support for reformers came from secular rulers who were eager to take back the authority that they had lost to Rome.
+Henry VIII is the most obvious example of a ruler for whom the reformation was little more than a bald attempt to seize lost royal prerogatives, but the German princes who supported Martin Luther were probably no less selfish.
+Ultimately then, the Reformation stands as a warning to nonprofits who try to establish too much independence from their donors.
+It is likely that these donors will find alternative nonprofits to support.

 The past 200 years have also seen many episodes of increasing worker power in a number of churches.
-Within the U.S., the Catholic Church eliminated lay appointments in 1845.
-In the richly competitive world of the American Churches, there actually appears to be something of a lifecycle.
+Within the United States, the Catholic Church eliminated lay appointments in 1845.
+In the richly competitive world of the American churches, there actually appears to be something of a lifecycle.
 New faiths are open to lay preachers and the clergy is essentially powerless, as free entry and lack of organization prevents clerical rents.
-As churches grow, they acquire wealth and the clergy organizes and manages to gain some degree of control.
+As churches grow, they acquire wealth, and the clergy organizes and manages to gain some degree of control.
 With this control comes barriers to entry into the priesthood, such as seminaries, that stop lay competitors.
-Furthermore, the churches often tend to re-orient themselves away from their lay-people towards clerical comfort.
+Furthermore, the churches often tend to reorient themselves away from their lay people toward clerical comfort.

-IV.
 Papers in the Volume